awslabs/aws-well-architected-labs/Security/200 - Automated Deployment of IAM Groups and Roles/README.md

 ## Introduction
 This hands-on lab will guide you through how to use AWS CloudFormation to automatically configure AWS Identity and Access Management (IAM) Groups and roles for cross-account access.
-You will use the AWS Management Console and AWS CloudFormation to guide you through how to automate the configuration of a new AWS account with IAM best practices.
+You will use the AWS Management Console and AWS CloudFormation to guide you through how to automate the configuration of a new or existing AWS account with IAM best practices.
 The skills you learn will help you secure your workloads in alignment with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/).

 ## Goals:
 * Fine-grained authorization